-Lake response to nutrient loading was modeled using the BATHTUB suite of models and measured data including runoff volumes and water quality, internal loading, and in-lake water quality.
+Lake response to nutrient loading was modeled using the BATHTUB suite of models and a significant data set available for the impaired waters and their tributary watershed.
 BATHTUB is a series of empirical eutrophication models that predict the response to phosphorus inputs for morphological complex lakes and reservoirs (Army Corps of Engineers, 2009).
 Several models (subroutines) are available for use within the BATHTUB model.

-The Canfield Bachman model within BATHTUB was used to predict the response of the lakes described herein to phosphorus loads and load reductions.
+The Canfield Bachman model within BATHTUB was used to predict the response of the lakes described herein to total phosphorus loads and load reductions.
 The Canfield-Bachmann model was developed using data collected from 704 natural lakes to best describe the lake phosphorus sedimentation rate which is needed to predict the relationship between in-lake phosphorus concentrations and phosphorus load inputs.
 The phosphorus sedimentation rate is an estimate of net phosphorus loss from the water column through sedimentation to the lake bottom.
-The phosphorus sedimentation rate is used in concert with lake-specific characteristics such as annual phosphorus loading, mean depth, and hydraulic flushing rate to predict in-lake concentrations of phosphorus as they relate to phosphorus loading.
+The phosphorus loading, mean depth, and hydraulic flushing rate to predict in-lake concentrations of phosphorus as they relate to phosphorus loading.
 These model predictions are compared to measured data to evaluate how well the model describes the lake system.